JordanMajd/MissionControl/Docs/Modding.md

 ### Setup Mission Control

-How to install this mod.
+How to install this mod TODO.

-TODO, in the meantime see [README.md](/README.md)
+In the meantime see [README.md](/README.md) for instructions on compiling it yourself.

 ### Setup Unity Explorer

 If you are developing mods or want to learn how the internals of the game work and tweak them yourself I recomend installing Unity Explorer

 1. Install [UnityExplorer, IL2CPP version](https://github.com/sinai-dev/UnityExplorer)
   - You'll want to select BepInEx BIE 6.X IL2CPP